I am a fully trained and experienced, individual and relationship therapist with over 14 years of experience.

 My private practice is based in Bromley SE London (BR1).
 I also work as part of a team of relationship specialists within the London Couples Clinic (also based in Bromley).
-I am a Visiting Lecturer at the Goldsmiths University of London and often appear as a Guest Therapist on various television productions.
+I am a Visiting Lecturer at the Goldsmiths University of London and have often worked as a Guest Therapist, Production Therapist and Participant Assessor on various television productions.

 I hold an enhanced DBS (Disclosure and Barring Service) check and Private Indemnity Insurance.

 Neuro Linguistic Programming

 Cognitive Behavioural Therapy